strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 ## Current situation

 To provide a secure, TLS-enabled setup by default when deploying Kafka clusters, Strimzi integrated its own CA operations into the Cluster Operator.
-The Cluster Operator accomplishes this by using `openssl` to generate self-signed root CA certificates and private keys which it then uses to directly sign end-entity (EE) certificates (i.e. intermediate certificates can't be used).
+The Cluster Operator accomplishes this by using `openssl` to generate self-signed root CA certificates and private keys which it then uses to directly sign end-entity (EE) certificates.
+This CA certificate has zero pathlen, which means it cannot sign any intermediate CA.
 A _cluster CA_  and _clients CA_ are generated.
 These CAs are only used for Kafka clusters and a unique instance of each CA is used for each Kafka cluster.
 The cluster CA issues certificates for the following Strimzi components: